kamranbekirovyz/versionarte/README.md

 ### 1. Using Firebase Remote Config

 The `RemoteConfigVersionarteProvider` fetches information stored in Firebase Remote Config with the key name of "versionarte".
 You need to set up the Firebase Remote Config service before using this provider.
-See [Firebase Remote Config setup guide](https://github.com/kamranbekirovyz/versionarte/blob/main/firebase_remote_config_setup.md#-firebase-remote-config-setup-guide) to learn more about configuration.
+See <a href="https://github.com/kamranbekirovyz/versionarte/blob/main/firebase_remote_config_setup.md#-firebase-remote-config-setup-guide" target="_blank">Firebase Remote Config setup guide</a> to learn more about configuration.

 Example: